Cevisama Trends 2024

 Deco Tayberry for 2020

 In keeping with the tile world’s take on Pantone’s Colour of the Year – muted and dusty pinks used in place of the bright and lively Living Coral – Original Style‘s Tile of the Year is a mixture of soft pinks and berry tones.
 Deco Tayberry was selected for the 2020 honour in a combined effort from Original Style and interior designers 2LG Studio.
-Continue reading Deco Tayberry for 2020
+The … Continue reading Deco Tayberry for 2020

 Gorgeous Geometry